rajangdavis/osvc_ruby/README.md

 Make a delete method

+I might need to do a transformation class that converts JSON response into a Ruby Hash

 Create a OSCRuby::ServiceProduct class

 Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby Wrapper